Education administration in the United Kingdom: 21st century

 After the 2001 General Election, the DfEE and the Department for Social Security were combined and re-split into the Department for Education and Skills (DfES) and the Department for Work and Pensions.

 In 2007, when Gordon Brown became Prime Minister, he split the education ministerial portfolio into two.
 The Department for Children, Schools and Families (DCSF) was formed with board responsibilities for children up to the age of 14, and for some aspects up to 19, taking on some social care responsibilities from the Department for Health.
 The Department for Innovation, Universities and Skills (DIUS) took over responsibility for all higher and further education and science policy, taking on the Government Office for Science, which by then included the Office of Science and Technology that had split off from DES in 1994.

 In 2009, DIUS was merged with parts of the Department of Trade and Industry to form the Department for Business, Innovation and Skills (BIS), but with no change in the scope of its education policy remit.

 Northern Ireland

 Education policy in Northern Ireland is run by the Northern Ireland Department of Education.

 Scotland

 Education policy in Scotland has always been run on its own lines.
-Since devolution it has transferred from the defunct Scottish Office to the Scottish Executive.
+Since devolution it has transferred from the defunct Scottish Office to the Scottish Government.

 Wales

 Education policy in Wales was run as with that of England until devolution in 1998.
-Since then it has been run under the Welsh Assembly Government.
+Since then it has been run under the Welsh Government.